-QIAGEN CLC Microbial Genomics Module offers unparalleled options for analysis of both amplicon/OTU and whole metagenome sequencing data.
-NGS data is easily analyzed using OTU clustering or taxonomic profiling tools and can then be aggregated for large-scale comparative genomics studies using CLC’s metadata tools.
-Start metagenome analysis on day one with two preconfigured workflows for data QC, removal of contaminating data originating from host DNA, OTU Clustering or Taxonomic Profiling tools, and estimation of alpha and beta diversity.
-Easy-to-use statistical tools enable comparison of microbial communities across many samples.
+QIAGEN CLC Microbial Genomics Module offers unparalleled options for analyzing both amplicon and whole metagenome sequencing data.
+You can easily analyze your NGS data using Operational Taxonomic Unit (OTU) clustering, Amplicon Sequence Variants (ASV) detection or taxonomic profiling tools.
+You can then aggregate it for large-scale comparative genomics studies using QIAGEN CLC’s metadata tools.
+Immediately begin your metagenome analysis with preconfigured workflows, and apply easy-to-use statistical tools to compare microbial communities across many samples.

 Whether you’re focused on public health epidemiology, clinical microbiology research or basic microbial genomics research, QIAGEN CLC Microbial Genomics Module provides state-of-the-art tools for strain typing of bacterial, fungal and viral genomes.
 For bacterial isolates, users benefit from the Identify MLST tool, which enables rapid typing and comparative genomics using globally accepted schemas from multiple public MLST databases, along with tools to download and modify those schemas based on each lab’s specific needs.
 QIAGEN CLC Microbial Genomics Module also provides assembly- and reference-free tools including the Find Best Matches using K-mer Spectra and Create K-mer Tree tools, which are especially useful for organisms for which MLST typing is not appropriate, such as viruses or fungi.
 In addition, users have the option of using our Create SNP Tree tool to compare novel isolates to gold-standard reference genomes using a read-mapping and SNP variant calling approach.
 Collectively, these tools provide researchers with total flexibility in one tool set for the analysis of isolates – regardless whether it’s a virus, bacteria or fungal genome.